cyberofficial/Synthalingua/README.md

     * Check out this discussion thread for a possible fix: [#12 Discussion](https://github.com/cyberofficial/Synthalingua/discussions/12)
 * Error: Audio source must be entered before adjusting.
     * You need to make sure you have a microphone set up.
 See issue [#63](https://github.com/cyberofficial/Synthalingua/issues/63) for additional information.
+* Error: "could not find a version that satisfies the requirement torch" (See Issue [#82](https://github.com/cyberofficial/Synthalingua/issues/82)) )
+  * Please make sure you have python 64bit installed.
+If you have 32bit installed, you will need to uninstall it and install 64bit.
+You can grab it here for windows.
+Windows Direct: https://www.python.org/ftp/python/3.10.9/python-3.10.9-amd64.exe Main: https://www.python.org/downloads/release/python-3109/

 # Additional Information
 * Models used are from OpenAI Whisper - [Whisper](https://github.com/openai/whisper)